 The Vanguard Group is a privately-held investment management company based in Pennsylvania, United States.
 It has over $5.3 trillion of assets under its management and is the largest provider of mutual funds in the world.
-Vanguard provides brokerage services, asset management, trust, and educational account services.
+As per the Vanguard reviews, it provides brokerage services, asset management, trust, and educational account services.
 It also offers variable and fixed annuities services along with financial planning.

 Vanguard was founded by John C. Bogle in 1975 and is the second-largest provider of exchange-traded funds in the world.
 Many mutual funds managed by the vanguard group are among the top of the list of US mutual funds by asset under management.
 It generally provides two classes of funds, namely investor shares, and admiral shares, with the later one having a lower expense ratio but requiring a higher minimum investment.
 Vanguard is owned by its customers because it is owned by the funds managed by the company.
 Hence, it makes Vanguard a profound choice for its customers.